kekse1/norbert/README.md

 ## Status
 The theoretical work is (nearly) finished.. now just have to specify the real details, until I'm able to implement the system.
-At all.. if I'm not to stupid for such abstract codes...
+At all.. if I'm not to stupid for such _really highly_ abstracted codes...
+BTW., as my current favorite language is JavaScript, the used platform will be [`Node.js`](https://nodejs.org/). ^_^

+The `quantum field` logik was already finished much earlier, so now it's time to scale it in real usage.

 ## Research
 Parts of my research work and some thesis, etc. at [mnemonics.de](https://mnemonics.de/). :)~